matedevlab/code-image-generator/README.md

 2. Assign Roles:

-   - Assign the "Artifact Registry Administrator" role to this service account.
+   - Assign the "Artifact Registry Administrator", "Service Account Token Creator", "App Engine Admin", "Storage Object Admin", "Service Account User" role to this service account.

 3. Create a JSON Key:

    - In the service account details, go to the "Keys" section.
    - Create a new key of type JSON.
 Download this key, as you will need it for your GitHub repository.

-## Configuring GitHub Repository Secrets

-1. Add the JSON Key to GitHub Secrets:
+4. Add the JSON Key to GitHub Secrets:

    - Go to your GitHub repository.
    - Navigate to "Settings" > "Secrets and varibales" > "Actions".
-   - Add "New repository secret" (e.g., GCP_CREDENTIALS) and paste the content of the JSON key file you downloaded.
+   - Add "New repository secret" (e.g., GCP_SERVICE_ACCOUNT_KEY) and paste the content of the JSON key file you downloaded.

 ## Create Artifact Registry to store the docker images